-Prevention and cure are the ultimate goal of our inflammatory bowel disease (IBD) researchers.
+Prevention and cure are the ultimate goal of our inflammatory bowel disease (IBD) researchers within The Helmsley IBD Center.
 We want to understand why certain people develop IBD and how we can prevent that from happening in the future.
 We are dedicated to finding ways to help you now by preventing the discomfort of IBD flares and stopping complications of IBD from occurring.

 Mount Sinai Health System researchers work on these goals every day.
 We conduct innovative clinical trials and initiate research projects with your doctors to deliver innovation to you quickly and safely.